slowernews/wisdom-tldr/README.md

 ===
 ###On giving feedback

 A manager shouldn't add his two cents, specially on subjective stuff, unless he's certain the delivered work is not good enough.
-The outcome doesn't have to be exactly as you expected it to be.

 By the other hand, if feedback is needed, give a reason.

 > *'Try «can you take another look at this for XYZ reasons?».
 This gives the employee ownership of the final deliverable, while still prompting them to deal with problems they overlooked.'*